eightsmile/cfa/cfa level III/Alternatives/Alternatives.md

 ### Relative Value Strategy

+- Equity market neutral strategy
+- convertible bond arbitrage

 #### Fixed-Income Arbitrage

 - Yield Curve Trades: taking long and short positions at different points on the yield curve
-  - **Sample Text**: For yield curve trades, the prevalent calendar spread strategy involves taking long and short positions at different points on the yield curve where the relative mispricing of securities offers the best opportunities, such as in a curve flattening or steepening.
+  - **Sample Text**: For yield curve trades, **the prevalent calendar spread strategy involves taking long and short positions at different points on the yield curve** where the relative mispricing of securities offers the best opportunities, such as in a curve flattening or steepening.

 - Carry Trades: long a higher yielding security and shorting a lower yielding security
-  - **Sample Text**: Carry Trade: A classic example of a fixed-income arbitrage trade involves buying lower-liquidity, off-the-run government securities and selling higher-liquidity, duration-matched, on-the-run government securities.
+  - **Sample Text**: Carry Trade: A classic example of a fixed-income arbitrage trade involves **buying lower-liquidity, off-the-run government securities and selling higher-liquidity, duration-matched, on-the-run government securities.**

 **Return profile is like put option.**